WOFOST - WOrld FOod STudies

 From a spatial perspective WOFOST is a one-dimensional simulation model, i.e. without reference to a geographic scale.
 However, the size of a region to which WOFOST can be applied is limited.
 This is due to aggregation effects caused by non-linear response of crop models to model inputs.
 The non-linear behaviour implies that aggregating input data and then running the model provides different results compared to running the model on the original data and then aggregating the model output.

 In practice, this is resolved by splitting the model spatial domain into small spatial units where the model inputs (weather, crop, soil, management) can be assumed constant.
 Aggregation of simulation results is carried out by aggregating the simulation results for the individual spatial units to larger spatial units.
-In Europe, WOFOST is typically applied at spatial units of 25x25 km for which scaling errors are negligible.
+In Europe, WOFOST is typically applied at spatial units of 10x10 km for which scaling errors are negligible.

 From a temporal perspective, WOFOST typically simulates crop growth with a temporal resolution of one day.

-Crop growth stimulation
+Crop growth simulation

 In WOFOST, crop growth is simulated on the basis of eco-physiological processes.
 The major processes are phenological development, CO2-assimilation, transpiration, respiration, partitioning of assimilates to the various organs, and dry matter formation.
 The following paragraphs provide a concise description of the main processes implemented in WOFOST.